sslab-gatech/portal/vfio.md

 ```

 Based on the documentation, we can understand that the device file serve as an
-very important interface between the user and kernel allowing the kvmtool to
+very important interface between the user and kernel allowing the user (e.g.,
-access the device specific information.
+kvmtool) to access the device specific information.
+Below vfio_pci_ops is
+registered as a vfio_device_ops of the vfio-pci device driver.

 ```cpp
 static const struct vfio_device_ops vfio_pci_ops = {